UV Fe II emission model of HE 0413-4031 and its relation to broad-line time delays: MgII time-delay determinations

 \subsection{$\chi^2$ method}

 We also apply the $\chi^2$ method frequently used in lensing studies. \citet{Czerny2013} showed that this method performs better than the ICCF for red-noise AGN variability.
-A linear interpolation is employed to first interpolate the continuum with respect to line emission (asymmetric interpolation), and then vice versa.
-The final $\chi^2$ is then calculated as the mean of both interpolations and it serves as a proxy of the light-curve similarity.
-Hence, the minimum $\chi^2$ value corresponds to the time delay between the continuum and line-emission light curves.
 In Figure~\ref{fig_chi2_MgII}, we show $\chi^2$ as a function of the time delay of the MgII line emission with respect to the photoionizing continuum.
 The solid blue line stands for the KDP15 FeII template, while the solid green line represents the VW01 template.
-The vertical dashed blue and green lines depict the $\chi^2$ minima.
-The difference is hardly noticeable since the minimum $\chi^2$ for the KDP15 template is at 619 days in the observer's frame, while it is at 616 days for the VW01 template.